xiix0/scam/README.md

-Courage is your greatest present need.
+Don't look now, but there is a multi-legged creature on your shoulder.